-PIXI Appterra
+Pixi

-Customer agreements and relationships 9 years 11 years
+Customer agreements and relationships 9 years

-Existing technology 5 years 5 years
+Existing technology 5 years

-Non-compete covenants N/A 5 years

-The goodwill on the Pixi and Appterra acquisitions arose as a result of the combined strategic value to our growth plan.
+The goodwill on the Pixi acquisition arose as a result of the combined strategic value to our growth plan.
 The goodwill arising from the Pixi acquisition is not deductible for tax purposes.
-The goodwill arising from the Appterra acquisition is deductible for tax purposes.

 On November 25, 2015, we acquired Oz Development Inc. ("Oz"), a US-based provider of application integration solutions that help small-to-medium sized businesses ("SMBs") automate a number of logistics and supply chain processes.
 The solutions help a growing SMB community connect to, and integrate with, leading SMB ERP, CRM and e-commerce platforms.
 The total purchase price for the acquisition was \$29.5 million, net of cash acquired, which was funded with cash on hand.
 The gross contractual amount of trade receivables acquired was \$0.3 million with a fair value of \$0.3 million at the date of acquisition.
 Our acquisition date estimate of contractual cash flows not expected to be collected was nil.
+The finalization of the initial purchase price allocation is pending the determination of the finalization of the fair value for certain taxation-related and accrued liability balances, as well as potential unrecorded liabilities.
+We expect to finalize this determination on or before November 25, 2016.